nasrinahmadi/nasrinahmadi/README.md

 - 👋 Hi, I’m @nasrinahmadi
 - 👀 I’m interested in  matlab, python, C/C++, pytorch and VHDL.
 - 🌱 I’m currently learning matlab and python.
-- 💞️ I’m looking to collaborate on digital signal processing and wireless communication project.
+- 💞️ I’m looking to collaborate on machine learning, digital signal processing, and wireless communication project.
 - 📫 How to reach me: E_mail

 <!---